OEM Software License Negotiation Consulting

 Choose the Right Vendor Before You're Committed

 Before you evaluate features, evaluate the commercial relationships.
-I help you understand how different vendors structure their OEM programs — pricing models, flexibility, exit terms — so you choose with full information.
+I help you understand how different vendors structure their OEM programs so you choose with full information.

 • OEM vendor commercial landscape overview